Explainer: COVID-19 gradual return of mutual obligation requirements

 For Australian Apprenticeship Ambassador Mary George, her determination to become a pastry chef began at the early age of thirteen where she started her own cupcake baking business.

-As part of the Australian Government’s Economic Response to the Coronavirus, eligible employers can apply for a wage subsidy of 50 per cent of the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020.
+As part of the Australian Government’s Economic Response to the Coronavirus, eligible employers can apply for a wage subsidy of 50 per cent of their eligible apprentice’s or trainee’s wages paid until 31 March 2021.

 The Australian Training Awards will be hosted by National Careers Ambassador, Scott Cam, in November this year.